 Lake Como has become a favorite destination for Hollywood stars seeking Italian lake holidays.
 Since 2002, when George Clooney purchased a luxurious lakeside villa in the village of Laglio, other celebrities have followed suit, buying houses, hosting weddings, and visiting for summer vacations.
 This naturally attracted tourists eager to glimpse celebrity homes and experience the lake’s allure.
 As a result, it is now a bustling hotspot in summer, especially since it’s easy to visit Lake Como on a day trip from Milan.

-The views remain stunning, but the atmosphere has changed.
-If you’re into the hype, trends, and don’t mind crowds searching for celebrity homes, you’ll likely enjoy Como.
-For a calmer experience, visit in late autumn or early spring.
-This way, you can truly appreciate the lake’s beauty and understand why everyone is so captivated by it.
+The views around Lake Como remain absolutely stunning, but the atmosphere has changed over the years.
+If you enjoy the hype, trends, and don’t mind crowds hunting for celebrity homes, Como can be a lot of fun.
+For a calmer experience, visit in late autumn or early spring – this way, you can truly appreciate the lake’s beauty and understand why it captivates so many, beyond the influence of Hollywood and luxury accommodation prices.
+While I enjoyed my visit, Lake Como honestly isn’t my current favorite among the Italian lakes, especially for a summer trip.

 2. Lake Garda – The Biggest in Italy

-There’s no better choice for a jam-packed Italian lake holiday than visiting the biggest one of them all.
+There’s no better choice for a jam-packed Italian lake holiday than visiting the biggest one of them all – Lake Garda.
 If you take the gondola up to the mountaintop, you’ll get the most breathtaking views.
 You can walk to different points on the mountaintop to see the lake from all angles.
 My favorite part was meeting alpacas.

 Once you come back down to earth from this heaven, you can visit Malcesine, a very cute lakeside village.
 It has its Italian charm, but you can tell it’s designed for tourists.So, if you want something more authentic, I’d recommend heading to other small towns around Lake Garda.
 If you have enough time, you can take a boat to the other side of the lake and visit Limone Sul Garda.
 The best thing about this Italian lake is that it’s so large that you can find a variety of unique places to see on Lake Garda.